avli/clojureVSCode/README.md

 After that you can connect to the nREPL using the "Clojure: Connect to a running nREPL" command.
 Now you can evaluate you ClojureScript code and use the other extension facilities.

+## Troubleshooting

+### All kinds of errors on nREPL start

+Please check that you're using the latest version of [CIDER nREPL](https://github.com/clojure-emacs/cider-nrepl).
+The version the extension uses by default updates periodically, but there still can be a mismatch.
+In order to redefined the `CIDER nREPL` version you can either:

+1. Define it in the `~/.lein/profiles.clj` (see the "Manual Configuration" section above).
+2. Redefine it with the `clojureVSCode.cljfmtVersion` extension setting.

 ## How to Contribute